 Jiraiya and Tsunade laughed at that, and I inwardly let out a relieved sigh.

 However… a thought formed in my head. "...
-What would you do if your student had too much chakra?"
+What would you do, um, if your student had too much chakra?"

 Minato glanced over at me, frowning thoughtfully.
-Tsunade cast me a sympathetic look.
+Tsunade casted me a sympathetic look.
 "That's right… because of our genes, we're kind of stuck with too much chakra."

 "Let's see… practice is key, of course.
 It'd be best to start with easier things… I wouldn't suggest starting off with fine-tuning control, like the leaf exercise - an exercise where you channel your chakra into a leaf and repel or stick it to you.
 That would come later… I would probably start off with chakra-forth and layering."

 "What and what?"
 I blinked slowly, staring up at him blankly.

 "Well, the leaf exercise is for those with smaller reserves," Jiraiya interjected, "It requires very little chakra to use, so those with larger chakra reserves, the harder to use.
 Chakra forth is literally calling your chakra forth, like this…"